cfrg/draft-irtf-cfrg-randomness-improvements/draft-cremers-cfrg-randomness-improvements.md

 extracts a key of length L suitable for cryptographic use.
 Lastly, let H be a cryptographic hash function that produces output of length M.

-The construction is simple: instead of using x when randomness is needed,
+The construction works as follows: instead of using x when randomness is needed,
 use:

 ~~~